feathersjs/feathers/docs/api/services.md

 app.listen(3030);
 ```

+### .teardown(app, path)

+`service.teardown(app, path) -> Promise` is a special method that shuts down the service, passing an instance of the Feathers application and the path it has been registered on.
+If a service implements a `teardown` method, it will be called during `app.teardown()`.

 ## Custom Methods

 A custom method is any other service method you want to expose publicly.
 A custom method always has a signature of `(data, params)` with the same semantics as standard service methods (`data` is the payload, `params` is the service [params](#params)).
-They can be used with hooks (including authentication) and must be `async` or return a Promise.
+They can be used with [hooks](./hooks.md) (including authentication) and must be `async` or return a Promise.

-In order to register a public custom method, the names of *all methods* have to be passed as the `methods` option when registering the service:
+In order to register a public custom method, the names of *all methods* have to be passed as the `methods` option when registering the service with [app.use()](./application.md#usepath-service--options)

 ```js
 class MyService {